mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 So, nothing to get in my hand, in terms of a sense of give and take, or pros and cons, success and failure, loss and gain.
 Nothing.
 Just be present, dwell in.
 At that time, nothing.

 And then sometimes people are very confused, surprised, because if you feel *good*, you are completely surprised by beauty, or something.
-But if you don’t feel anything, you are completely surprised, confused by, infatuated with something, [that is] nothing there.
+But if you don’t feel anything, you are completely surprised, confused by, infatuated with something [that is] nothing there.
 You are completely infatuated with beauty or not beauty.

-So if you look at the trees: the life of tree is something more than the term so-called tree.
+So if you look at the trees: the life of tree is something more than the term so-called *tree*.
 Behind the tree is beautiful nature, beautiful... well, energy, or life force of nature.
 So, even though you cannot say what it is, if you look at the tree in that situation, well, you can see the tree, but something more than the tree.
 Simultaneously you can see the tree with the whole beautiful life force of nature.
-That’s why you feel [beauty].
+That’s why you feel [its] beautiful.

 [...]
 In terms of the *light*, so-called phenomena, you can use words: “that is a tree.”
 But the tree’s life in real reality is something more than the term, because the beautiful life force of nature is there.
 It’s a huge world.
 Okay?